CiaranOMara/BedgraphFiles.jl/README.md

 df = DataFrame(load("data.bedgraph"))
 ````

 The call to ``load`` returns a ``struct`` that is an [IterableTable.jl](https://github.com/davidanthoff/IterableTables.jl), so it can be passed to any function that can handle iterable tables, i.e. all the sinks in [IterableTable.jl](https://github.com/davidanthoff/IterableTables.jl).
-Here are some examples of materializing a Bedgraph file into data structures that are not a ``DataFrame``:
+Here are some examples of materialising a Bedgraph file into data structures that are not a ``DataFrame``:

 ````julia
 using FileIO, BedgraphFiles, DataTables, IndexedTables, Gadfly